adamtigre/celo-tutorial/README.md

 - Command line

-# What you will take from this tutorial
+## What you will learn from this tutorial
-- How to write solidity codes
+- How to write Solidity codes
-- How to deploy solidity codes to celo blockchain
+- How to deploy Solidity codes to the Celo blockchain
-- How to use hardhat to compile and deploy your solidity code
+- How to use Hardhat to compile and deploy your solidity code
 - Usage of the command line

-# Aims
+## Aims
-The aim of this tutorial is to teach you the following:
+This tutorial aims to teach you the following:
-- How to write smart contract with solidity
+- How to write a smart contract with Solidity
-- How to deploy the smart contrat using Hardhat
+- How to deploy the smart contract using Hardhat
 - Interacting with Celo Testnet

-# Step 1: Installing hardhat
+## Step 1: Installing hardhat
-Since we will be using Hardhat for this tutorial, the first thing to do is to install harhdat into your computer.
+Since we will be using Hardhat for this tutorial, the first thing to do is to install Hardhat into your computer.
 Follow the steps below to install hardhat into your computer system.

-> **Note** Before you carry out the steps below, please ensure you have node and npm install on your system.
-If ytou don't have node install, go to [this link](https://www.guru99.com/download-install-node-js.html) to learn how to install it. npm mostly comes with node.
+> **Note** Before you carry out the steps below, please ensure you have node and npm installed on your system.
+If you don't have node installed, go to [this link](https://www.guru99.com/download-install-node-js.html) to learn how to install it.
+Npm mostly comes with node.
 So when you install node, you might have automatically installed npm.

-- Open your terminal and navigate to the location you want to install hardhat.
-Alternatively, tou can create a new folder and cd into the folder.
+- Open your terminal and navigate to the location you want to install Hardhat.
+Alternatively, you can create a new folder and cd into the folder.
 - Confirm if you have node installed by running this command
 ```bash
 node -v